Take steps to beat melanoma this Melanoma March

 - Monitor your own skin and your loved ones' skin for suspicious signs.

-- See a Skin Cancer Doctor for a professional skin cancer check every year.
+- See a doctor for a professional skin cancer check every year.

 - Encourage your loved ones to get regular skin cancer checks.